playframework/play-generated-docs/manual/gettingStarted/Tutorials.md

 Many Activator templates come with comprehensive tutorials that guide you to creating an application using the technologies featured by that template.

-A full list of templates can be discovered in the [Activator Web Interface](https://www.typesafe.com/activator/docs).
+A full list of templates can be discovered in the [Activator Web Interface](https://www.lightbend.com/activator/docs).

-Additionally, templates are also published on the Typesafe website, a full list of both official and community contributed templates for Play can be found [here](https://typesafe.com/activator/templates#filter:play).
+Additionally, templates are also published on the Lightbend website, a full list of both official and community contributed templates for Play can be found [here](https://www.lightbend.com/activator/templates#filter:play).

 Typesafe maintains a number of Activator templates.
 These have built-in tutorials that you can see by running the application with `activator ui` and then opening the web interface at [http://127.0.0.1:8888/](http://127.0.0.1:8888/) and clicking on the Tutorial tab.